sudo-su-me/dell-precision-5530_ubuntu-win_dualboot/README.md

 - Reboot and press F12 for one-time boot menu.
 - Select UEFI flash drive
 - Follow [Windows 10 Clean Install Guide](http://forum.notebookreview.com/threads/windows-10-clean-installation-guide.781178/)

-### Applying optional tweaks to Windows 10
-After completing the previous step you should have a usable Windows 10 platform with most of spyware and telemetry disabled.
-However there are some additional tweaks that can be applied based on your tastes and desires.
-See [Windows 10 Tweaks and Fixes Guide](http://forum.notebookreview.com/threads/windows-10-tweaks-and-fixes-index-post-1.779394/) for more details.

 ## Installing Ubuntu
 ### Downloading iso image